-With the exception of ideal finite light sources, the shape of the light bulb modulates the emission spectrum, effectively mixing different wavelengths of the spectral signature.
+With the exception of ideal point light sources, the shape of the light bulb modulates the emission spectrum, effectively mixing different wavelengths of the spectral signature.
 This modulation can be modeled as a 2D convolution between the shape of the bulb and the image of the spectrum, since it acts as part of the point spread function of the system [Goo05].
 To cast aside the influence of the light bulb shape we apply a Richardson-Lucy deconvolution [Ric72, Luc74].
 The kernel for this deconvolution is obtained by cropping and thresholding the image.
 This operation can be done automatically by detecting the maximum value of the image (which corresponds to the light source) and setting a relative threshold around it.
 Figure 3 shows the image of a source and its spectrum before and after deconvolution.
-We chose Lucy-Richardson for deconvolution because it is ubiquitous, with plenty of implementations available in different programming languages, and yields results which are good enough for our applications (Section 6).
+We chose Lucy-Richardson for deconvolution because it is ubiquitous, with plenty of implementations available, and yields considerably less noisy results in our scenario than other standard deconvolution methods.
+This is shown in Figure 4, which depicts the spectrally calibrated distributions obtained with different common deconvolution methods for a white fluorescent light source.
 Richardson-Lucy deconvolution assumes a Poisson distribution of the noise of the sought image; however, in our setup, our distribution would be better approximated by a combination of Gaussian and Poisson distributions, for which other more sophisticated methods could be better suited [GRPMSM11].